-Thank you for your continued service to Mustard Seed.
+Thank you for your continued service to Mustard Seed Communities.
 We now require volunteers to complete a background check annually.
 Team leaders are asked to partner with MSC to ensure all team members over 18 complete a background screen.
 If a volunteer does not complete this screen, they will not be allowed to travel.

 How much does a background check cost?